 Another one of the best things to do with kids in Singapore is horse-riding.
 There’s a range of horse riding stables that offer family-friendly classes.
 Particularly, Bukit Timah Saddle Club and Gallop Stable are popular choices among families.
 Otherwise, you can drop the children off for lessons while you get some peace.

 Children who are art lovers will adore these three captivating GROUNDSEESAW exhibitions.
 Each exhibit features 360-degree projections and interactive installations at Parkview Square.
 Visitors will be, quite literally, surrounded by the most iconic masterpieces by Vincent Van Gogh, Claude Monet and Gustav Klimt.
 Definitely, a fun activity to with kids in Singapore.
 Learn more.
-These run until April 30, 2025.
+These run until late July 2025.

 📍Parkview Square, SingaporeÂ